Scientific Contributions

 Oncology Knowledge Rapid Alerts (OKRA)

-I currently serve as key personnel on the OKRA project, where we are developing a novel tool to develop and test an EHR-integrated precision oncology clinical decision support tool.
+I currently serve as key personnel on the NCI-funded OKRA project (1R21CA274545), where we are developing a novel tool to develop and test an EHR-integrated precision oncology clinical decision support tool.
 This tool leverages biomarker-driven assertions housed in the internationally renowned My Cancer Genome (MCG) knowledge base (see "Past Projects" below) to match patients to appropriate therapeutic assertions based on their diagnosis and NGS genetic testing results.
 We are initially testing this tool on MCG's assertion knowledgebase for non-small cell lung cancer (NSCLC).
 We aim to close gaps in NGS-driven prescribing of first line therapies, as over half of community oncologists do not appropriately use NGS to drive treatment decisions.
 OKRA aims to close these gaps by bringing precision oncology out of academic medical centers and into the community, through an EHR-integrable solution that can be readily ported into other EHR systems.

 My role involves working directly with software developers to build a tool that pairs My Cancer Genome assertions with HL7-formatted genetic testing results that are compatible with structured genomics modules in EHRs.
 This involves defining the algorithmic requirements to match MCG's variant mapping algorithms and assertions algorithms (e.g., when two or more variants are part of an assertion) to HL7-formatted genomics data.